zha0ming1e/LEGO/README.md

 sudo make install
 ```

-Now we have already installed the LEGO and then we can read the codes and use it.
+Now we have already installed the LEGO and then we can test and use it.

 ### Examples